Johnny Marr among those paying tribute to Joan Didion after her death aged 87

 “When my son was getting chemo for the cancer that would ultimately kill him, a very close friend of mine died by suicide,” he said.

-“Shortly afterward I read The Year of Magical Thinking & was thrilled, electrified that someone else had gone through 2 nightmares at once & written about it.
+“Shortly afterward I read The Year of Magical Thinking and was thrilled, electrified that someone else had gone through 2 nightmares at once & written about it.

 “Deepest gratitude to Joan Didion for how she helped me during a brutal, dark time.”

-Rosanne Cash, daughter of American musician Johnny Cash said: “I was honored to meet her once, at a dinner party shortly after The Year of Magical Thinking.
+Rosanne Cash, daughter of American musician Johnny Cash said: “I was honoured to meet her once, at a dinner party shortly after The Year of Magical Thinking.

 “We were lucky to have her for 87 years.”